-Before you curl up in front of the fire, remove any ashes, stains, or creosote build-up.
+Before you curl up in front of the fare, remove any ashes, stains, or creosote build-up.

-Aside from aesthetics, cleaning the fireplace is a concern of safety: The National Fire Protection Association recommended that your chimney and fireplace be examined for structural integrity and cleaned on a yearly basis, since creosote (an oily wood-tar byproduct found on chimney walls) buildup can cause flames to flare out of control.
+Aside from aesthetics, cleaning the fireplace is a concern of safety: The National Fare Protection Association recommended that your chimney and fireplace be examined for structural integrity and cleaned on a yearly basis since creosote (an oily wood-tar byproduct found on chimney walls) buildup can cause flames to flare out of control.

 Here’s how to clean a fireplace and avoid possible fire dangers throughout the season.